Matthew Axelson: Personal life

-Career
+Military service and death

 Axelson enlisted in the United States Navy in December 2000, and completed basic training at Naval Station Great Lakes.
 After finishing Sonar Technician Surface (STG) "A" School, he undertook Basic Underwater Demolition/SEAL training (BUD/S) and graduated with Class 237 in Coronado, California.
 After BUD/S, Axelson went to the Army Airborne School, completed SEAL Qualification Training and then attended SEAL Delivery Vehicle School.
 He reported to SEAL Delivery Vehicle Team 1 in December 2002, in Hawaii.
 He deployed to Afghanistan in April 2005.

 Operation Red Wings

 Operation Red Wings was a counter-insurgency operation carried out by the United States Armed Forces in Kunar Province, Afghanistan, in 2005.
 The objective of the operation was to kill or capture Ahmad Shah (code name Ben Sharmak), a known terrorist and head of the "Mountain Tigers" militia group.
 During the operation, Axelson and Marcus Luttrell were assigned as snipers while Danny Dietz and Michael P. Murphy served as spotters.

 The mission was compromised after goat herders discovered the SEALs and reported their location to the Taliban in the village.
 An intense firefight ensued and Dietz was killed as a result of a gunshot wound to the head, becoming the first casualty of the operation.
-After Murphy moved to a clearing to get reception and call for support, he was shot multiple times and killed, while Axelson died as a result of bullet wounds and shrapnel from the RPG blast as he tried to escape.
+After Murphy moved to a clearing to get reception and call for support, he was shot multiple times and killed, while Axelson died as a result of bullet wounds and fragmentation wounds from an RPG blast as he tried to escape.

 The quick reaction force that was dispatched in response to a request from Murphy, consisted of eight Navy SEALs and eight 160th SOAR Night Stalker crewmen.
 As the aircraft arrived onsite and the SEALs attempted to fast rope, an RPG hit their Chinook causing it to crash.
 All 16 personnel aboard were killed.

-Death

-Axelson was severely wounded after taking the brunt of the initial attack and the fall with his teammates.
+Axelson had been severely wounded after taking the brunt of the initial attack and the fall with his teammates.
 After regrouping with the team, he began firing back and hours later he suffered a gunshot wound to the head, by this point of time he had been shot in several places including his chest and head.

-On July 10, 2005, Axelson's body was discovered a few hundred yards away from the initial RPG explosion, by a group of SEALs during a search and rescue operation and returned to the United States.
+On July 10, 2005, Axelson's body was discovered 3 miles away from the initial RPG explosion, by a group of SEALs during a search and rescue operation and returned to the United States.
 Axelson was buried with full military honors at Glen Oaks Memorial Park in Chico, California.